apurvajo/tech-summit-toronto/100-windows.md

 ## Step 2: Locally build a Docker image
 **Always run docker CLI commands on administrator mode in Powershell on Command Prompt**

-    # You can edit the app by making changes to the html files under /app/templates/app folder. use vim [filepath] to open the file to edit.
-Here are commands if you are not familiar with vim

     # Now  build the image  [Usage : docker build -t [Image Name]:[tag]  Dockerfile Path].
 Since you are inside  docker-django-webapp-linux folder you can use . to select the docker file in the current working directory

     docker build -t starterapp:latest .